-Joe focuses his practice on eDiscovery, information governance and data management issues in the context of litigation and investigations.
-As the director of Electronic Discovery and Practice Advisory Services (ePAS), Joe leads the firm’s eDiscovery efforts, and is responsible for the day-to-day management of a team of attorneys and technologists that handle all phases of the eDiscovery lifecycle.
+Joseph Tate, counsel and the managing director of CODISCOVR, focuses his practice on eDiscovery, information governance and data management issues in the context of litigation and investigations.
+As the Managing Director of CODISCOVR, Joe is responsible for the day-to-day management of the business and a team of attorneys and technologists that handle all phases of the eDiscovery lifecycle.

 Joe manages complex eDiscovery projects for high-profile matters involving various practice areas and industries including higher education, financial services, construction, and health care and life sciences.
 He is well versed in developing and implementing data mapping exercises, litigation hold and preservation plans, and organizing forensic data collections.
 He also prepares and manages document review workflows using advanced technologies to cull and filter data sets, utilizes advanced analytics to increase review efficiency, and implements quality control procedures to mitigate risk.